gscales/microsoft-graph-docs/api-reference/v1.0/api/user-list-mailfolders.md

 ---

 ##### Response
-Here is an example of the response which includes a **mailSearchFolder** that is a child folder under the Inbox.
-Note: The response object shown here may be truncated for brevity.
+Here is an example of the response which includes a **mailSearchFolder** Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.

 >**Note:** The response object shown here might be shortened for readability.
 <!-- {